nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <p align="center">

 <img src="images\SDforDeleteTask.png" width="800"><br>

-Figure 3: Interaction of components for the `delete todo 1` command
+Figure 3: Interaction of components for the LogicManager.java command
 </p>

 Figure 3 shows how the components interact for the scenario where the user issues the delete todo 1 command.